gvwilson/teachtogether.tech/_chapters_en/community.md

   uncover the fact that they like interacting with people but would rather not be managing the group's finances, or vice versa.

-- **Provide many ways to contribute.**
+Provide many ways to contribute.
-  The more ways there are for people to help, the more people will be able to help.
+: The more ways there are for people to help, the more people will be able to help.
 Someone who doesn't like standing in front of an audience may be able to maintain your organization's website or handle its accounts; someone who doesn't know how to do anything